 Reset Microsoft Store

 Furthermore, the Microsoft Store may contain a bug or be corrupted, preventing you from switching out of S mode.
-It might be a good idea to reset the Windows Store in this situation.
+It might be a good idea to reset the Windows Store.

 Resetting Microsoft Store will remove all of its cache files and allow it to reinstall.
-You will also be deleting the app’s data and your sign-in information from your device.
+You will also delete the app’s data and sign-in information from your device.

 Here is all that you need to do: